skoldborg/React-Basics-Course/04 - Routing/README.md

 3. We're ready to add some routes. `App.tsx` will be the entry point for our router.
 Follow this [guide](https://reactrouter.com/en/v6.3.0/getting-started/overview) and see if you can get it working!

-4. Just one thing left - links.
+4. That's the router, now let's add some links.
 Looking at the Figma design there's a link to the movies page on our start page.
 The link looks an awful lot like our `Button` component, but a button element _should not be used for links_.

     Create a new `ButtonLink` component that uses the same styles as `Button` but is a styled `Link` from `react-router-dom`, rather than a button element.
 Using `Link` in your styled component is as easy as: